 The spotted coat color, as the name suggests, has spots or dots of darker color on a lighter background.

 The patched coat color is sometimes called the “tortoiseshell” color, because the different colors show up as patches rather than lines, spots or circles.

 Some purists do not consider this coloration to be part of the four “true” tabby cat color patterns.
 Tortoiseshell cats with tabby coat markings are often called “torbies” instead of torties or tabbies.

 The ticked tabby coat color is most closely associated with Abyssinian cat breeds and is sometimes termed “agouti.”

 This unique coloration looks a lot like tiny flecks or dots all over the cat’s body, but when you look up close you can see this effect is actually created by lots of individual hairs, each with multiple colors on them!

-Tabby cats are considered to be the most outgoing and social cats of all (and yes, biologists say this is linked to coat color, making this one of the most distinctive tabby cat characteristics).
+These cats are considered the most outgoing and social cats of all (and yes, some biologists say this is linked to coat color, making this one of the most distinctive tabby cat characteristics).

-While the orange tabby cat personality is most closely associated with the “friendly” tabby gene, all tabby cats have developed a reputation for being lovable and socially-oriented.
+While the orange tabby personality is most closely associated with the “friendly” tabby gene, all versions have developed a reputation for being lovable and socially oriented.